-- 1. Each student is expected to record their result on their course outline.
-This record will be initialed by the subject teacher to verify accuracy. - 2.
-Students will periodically be required to sign alongside their own grade for each standard on a computer printout to verify that it is correct. - 3.
-Students can check their own results in the school system using Moodles www.northcote.school.nz - 4.
-A Results Progress Sheet will be periodically provided for students and will be included with the Half Year School Report to enable students to check grade progress within each subject. - 5.
-Students are encouraged to check their NZQA results on the NZQA website: www.nzqa.govt.nz periodically using their Learner Log in. - 6.
-If a student finds that a grade appears to be incorrect they should talk to the subject teacher.
+- 1. A Results Progress Sheet will be periodically provided for students and will be included with the Half Year School Report to enable students to check grade progress within each subject. - 2.
+Students are encouraged to check their NZQA results on the NZQA website: www.nzqa.govt.nz periodically using their Learner Log in. - 3.
+If a student finds that a grade appears to be incorrect, they should talk to the subject teacher.
 Evidence of the grade will be on the assessed work.
-If there is any dispute over the accuracy of the grade recorded this must be referred to Ms. Russell, Senior Manager in charge of assessment.
+If there is any dispute over the accuracy of the grade recorded, this must be referred to Ms Meade, Senior Leader in charge of assessment.